joesrwt/triage_ticket_agent_SorawitHuang/README.md

 4. **Semantic Search for Relevant Knowledge**: Uses OpenAI embeddings (`text-embedding-3-small`) to find the top relevant FAQ and document that may provide guidance or have solved similar issues before.

-5. **Run LLM-based Triage**: The GPT-4o Mini model classifies:
+5. **Run GPT-based Triage**: The GPT-4o Mini model evaluates the latest customer message and classifies:
-   - urgency
-   - issue type
-   - product
-   - customer sentiment
+   - **Urgency**: critical / high / medium / low
+   - - **Issue Type**: from 14 most common support ticket types (e.g., Service Request, Outage, Feature Request, etc.) based on [medium.com/kommunicate/what-is-ticket-triage-in-customer-support-processes-and-tools](https://medium.com/kommunicate/what-is-ticket-triage-in-customer-support-processes-and-tools-4b9a1343925d)
+   - **Product**: plan/ feature/ system
+   - **Customer Sentiment**: positive / frustrated / angry
+   - **Reasoning**: a concise, 1-sentence explanation of the classification

 6. **Determine Next Action**: The system uses a simple, explainable rule-based layer on top of the LLM and embedding retrieval results to decide the appropriate next step: